 All students planning to receive a degree are required to complete the core curriculum and other requirements specified in each degree program.
-In total, students at Toccoa Falls College will demonstrate their competence in eleven foundational areas as they complete required assessments.
+In addition, students must pass core competency tests in order to matriculate through their major.
+In total, students at Toccoa Falls College will demonstrate their competence in nine foundational areas as they complete required assignments and receive credit for specified core classes.